danthe42/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

+I'm using image cropping and remove the top 50 pixels and the bottom 20 pixels from the camera image, because they do not contain any important part of the road, just the car's hood and the sky, hills, trees, etc. which would just confuse the neural network.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped all images horizontally, this doubles the number of data points....
 For example, here is an image that has then been flipped: